foreverfl/vscode/docs/datascience/jupyter-notebooks.md

 ![Change language](images/jupyter/native-language-picker-01.png)

 You can also use the keyboard to change the cell type.
-When a cell is selected and in command mode, the `kbstyle(M)` key switches the cell type to Markdown and the `kbstyle(Y)` key switches the cell type to code.
+When a cell is selected and in command mode, the `M` key switches the cell type to Markdown and the `Y` key switches the cell type to code.

 Once Markdown is set, you can enter Markdown formatted content to the code cell.

 ![Raw Markdown displayed in code cell](images/jupyter/native-markdown-not-rendered.png)

-To render Markdown cells, you can select the check mark in the cell toolbar, or use the keyboard shortcuts `kbstyle(Ctrl+Enter)` and `kbstyle(Shift+Enter)`.
+To render Markdown cells, you can select the check mark in the cell toolbar, or use the keyboard shortcuts `Ctrl+Enter` and `Shift+Enter`.

 ![How to render Markdown](images/jupyter/native-markdown-htr.png)